felipendc/vicyos-hefftor-polybar-xfce/README.md

 **Aditional information:**<br />

-For a better experience, I do recomend you to try the Vicyos-Hefftor-Polybar together with [Arcolinux Hefftor Edition Xfce](https://www.youtube.com/watch?v=xRMeoQZFB3E).
+For a better experience, I do recomend you to try the "Vicyos-Hefftor-Polybar" together with [Arcolinux Hefftor Edition Xfce](https://www.youtube.com/watch?v=xRMeoQZFB3E).

 **I don't know if you have ever listened to this song...
 Hey, you can [give](https://www.youtube.com/watch?v=o3hf6lgC3-Q&t) it a [try](https://www.youtube.com/watch?v=d1NSgR4svTg&t)...** <br />